 Years Ended December 31,

-2017 2016 2015
+2018 2017

-Income tax paid, net (refund) \$ 583 \$ (906) \$ 1 1,613
+Income tax paid, net (refund) \$ (6,404) \$ 583

 Noncash investing and financing activities:

-Investments in property, plant and equipment payable 1,140 1,203
+Investments in property, plant and equipment payable 131 1,140

-Dividends payable 1,774 1,763
+Dividends payable 1,730 1,774

-Receivable for asset sales proceeds 1,000

-Noncash contributions from noncontrolling interests 1,210

-Note 12: Sales of Assets and Other Dispositions
+Note 13: Sales of Assets and Other Dispositions

 Sales of Assets.
 Assets held for sale include long-lived assets being actively marketed for which a sale is considered probable within the next 12 months.
 These assets are recorded at the lower of their fair value less costs to sell or their carrying value at the time they are classified as assets held for sale.
-In the fourth quarter of 2017, the Company determined real estate assets in downtown Dallas, Texas, previously used as the corporate headquarters, will be made available for sale.
+In the fourth quarter of 2017, the Company announced real estate assets in downtown Dallas, Texas, previously used as the corporate headquarters, are available for sale.
 In addition, it was determined some of the assets on the property will not remain and will not be included in the sale.
 These assets, with a total carrying value of \$3,116, were impaired as of December 31, 2017, as they are no longer in use.
-Assets on the property that will remain and be part of the sale, with a total carrying value of \$1,089, are reported as assets held for sale as of December 31, 2017.
+Assets on the property that will remain and be part of the sale, with a total carrying value of \$1,089, are reported as assets held for sale as of December 31, 2018 and 2017.
+On October 29, 2018, the Company entered into a definitive agreement to sell these assets in downtown Dallas, Texas for \$33,000.
+On December 6, 2018, the Company received written notice that the potential buyer elected to exercise its right to terminate the agreement.
+The agreement provided the potential buyer an inspection period through December 14, 2018, and the right to terminate the agreement at any time and for any reason during the inspection period.